Sex trafficking in Thailand: Familial responsibility

 Other experts believe that poverty and lack of education are not the main causes behind the trafficking of Thai people.
 Many suspect that people sell sex because they have been coerced, abandoned, kidnapped, or sold into virtual slavery to pay off parental debts.
 Children often try a variety of other jobs such as scavenging, working in sweatshops, or begging.
 These jobs, however, do not pay well enough to convince children to not go into the better paying jobs in the sex industry.
 Prostitution may represent a way for a girl to earn enough money to maintain and enhance her family's property and status in her home village.
-Rende Taylor's research demonstrated how among Thais girls from both poor and better off families may become trafficked.
+Rende Taylor's research demonstrated how among Thai girls from both poor and better off families may become trafficked.
 In addition, education actually increased the risk of a rural girl being trafficked, due to the expectations and opportunity costs of that education.
 That is, girls who are allowed to study through the 9th or even 12th grade as compared with sisters who may not have been able to study as long may have great expectations for their earning potential, likely in a larger town or city.
 These girls are especially at risk of being recruited and forced into sex trafficking, since, once in the city, they may not be able to get the job they envisioned, yet will be reluctant to return home penniless.
 Many people involved in the sex industry may also feel an obligation to their family to repay for past sacrifices, with money being used as a way to improve the family's well-being and status.

 Rende Taylor also found that when there is more than one daughter within the family, it is usually the middle or youngest child that ends up the sex industry, not the eldest.
 The eldest daughter within a Thai family usually stays at home to assist her parents in maintaining the house, farm, and younger siblings.
 It is the middle-born daughters who are expected to financially assist the family.
 Youngest daughters usually receive more schooling than their elder sisters due to the earnings of older siblings; however, this may be a risk factor for youngest daughters being recruited and/or forced into the sex industry as well.